MS-WORKLAB/avd_automation/README.md

 - Create a New VM from an Existing Image Version in Azure Gallery:

-    - Use the Azure CLI or ARM template to deploy a new virtual machine (VM) based on a specific image version from the Azure Marketplace or custom image gallery.
+    - Use the Azure CLI to deploy a new virtual machine (VM) based on a specific image version from Azure image gallery.
     - Customize the VM configuration (size, network settings, etc.) based on requirements.
     - Provision and deploy the VM, ensuring it is ready for use within your environment.
     - Create a New Image Version Based on a Specific VM: